carltheperson/carltheperson-com/content/startup.md

 ### Anti-hype

-Hype is dangerous.
-It's an effective tool to gaslight you and your team.

-When you're hyped, it becomes harder to make rational decisions.

-It's a tempting feeling to spark because it numbs your capacity to judge wrongness.<a class="foot-note" href="#f3">[3]</a>
+Using emotional hype within a team can be tempting as a way to generate motivation.
+However, it clouds judgment and numbs your ability to recognize wrongness.<a class="foot-note" href="#f3">[3]</a>

-Hype should be held at a safe distance, experienced as an emotion to conclusive results, not deployed as motivation to rally ideas.
+Internally, hype should be kept at a safe distance—felt as a response to conclusive results, not used as a tool to rally ideas.

 ### Anti-rigid processes